Indiana Jones Venice locations

 INDIANA JONES VENICE LIBRARY (SAN BARNABA CHURCH)

-Making the first steps towards a cozy city square, our adventurous trio of characters wise up to that the expected-to-be-seen library looks like a converted church.
+Making the first steps towards a cozy city square, our adventurous trio of characters wise up so that the expected-to-be-seen library looks like a converted church.
 Elsa confirms that she had seen Henry Jones for the last time here on his final effort to reveal a new pass marker to find the Holy Grail.

 SAN BARNABA CHURCH.
 Indiana Jones Venice library

+THE GRAND CANAL.
 KAZIM GOES ASHORE

 KAZIM